Daniel-Liu-c0deb0t/9S/README.md

 # 9S
-Basic Rust program to send and receive pings.
+Basic Rust program that uses multiple threads to send and receive pings.

 This was created as a submission for Cloudflare's systems internship take-home assignment ([link](https://github.com/cloudflare-internship-2020/internship-application-systems)).
 The task was to create a `ping` program.
 This implementation satifies both the required and the extra-credit tasks.
 Many additional features were also implemented.